198d/cv/index.rst

 :Dates: December 2021 - Present
 :Location: New York, NY

-* Acted as *Project Manager*, *Product Owner* and *Engineer* on project to report on the global state of configuration management runs under *Ansible*.
+* Led team as *Project Manager*, *Product Owner* and *Engineer* in design and implementation of tool to report on the global state of *Ansible* configuration management runs using *InfluxDB*, *Grafana* and *Python*.
-  Time-series data written to *InfluxDB*, dashboards constructed in *Grafana* and code to orchestrate data delivery written in *Python*.
-* Piloted project for reproducible development environments for software engineers on team by automating the creation of VMs (under *libvirt*) on bare metal, installation of *NixOS* and application of baseline, GS-compatible `configuration.nix`.
+* Led effort to create reproducible development environments for software engineers on team by automating the creation of VMs (under *libvirt*) on bare metal, installation of *NixOS* and application of baseline, GS-compatible `configuration.nix`.
-* Participated in migration of software projects from internally hosted *Gerrit* and *Jenkins* to firmwide *Gitlab*.
-Focused on producing concise, reusable *Gitlab CI* job definitions and *container* images to be used by projects team-wide.
+* Migrated software projects from internally hosted *Gerrit* and *Jenkins* to firmwide hosted *Gitlab*.
+Produced concise, reusable continuous integration job definitions and container base images to be used by projects team-wide.
-* Partnered with *system administrators* and *network engineers* on projects with a software component, promoting software engineering best practices around project structure, build automation, testing and deployment of components in a global, multi-tiered environment.
+* Collaborated with system administrators and network engineers on projects with a software component, promoting software engineering best practices around project structure, build automation, testing and deployment of components in a global, multi-tiered environment.